ycpcs/cs340-fall2018/resources/minimal_clojure.md

 ## Java

-First, make sure that Java 1.8 or higher is installed.
+First, make sure that Java 1.8 <strike>or higher</strike> is installed.
+(Note that Java versions greater than 1.8 may not work correctly, so you are best off running 1.8.)
 If you run

 ```bash
 java -version